Plantar Fasciitis Prospect

 Plantar fasciitis can occur gradually or suddenly.

-Foot pain can affect your daily activities, even if you’re not an athlete.
-If you experience pain at the bottom of your feet, it could be plantar fasciitis, which may worsen without treatment.
-Book an appointment with our team at SA Running Injury Clinic today.
+Foot pain, even if you're not an athlete, can disrupt daily activities.
+If you're feeling pain at the bottom of your feet, it may be plantar fasciitis, which can worsen if untreated.
+Reach out to our team at SA Running Injury Clinic to book your appointment for Adelaide plantar fasciitis care.

 _________________________________________________________________________

-Appointments at SA Running Injury Clinic can be booked online or by phone.
-Please be aware that we have two clinic locations.
+At SA Running Injury Clinic, you can schedule your appointment online or by phone.
+We operate from two clinic locations.